Self-hypnosis could help you to overcome difficult issues and situations in areas of your daily life.

 If you have a presentation or a speech coming up, it is only natural that you worry something may go wrong or merely push it to the back of your mind.

 Instead, try self-hypnosis to focus on it going really well.
 In this context, self-hypnosis works like a powerful shortcut to building skills in an area you are not confident about.

 Super-charge your health

 Hypnotherapy with a trained professional has been found to help an array of physical conditions from aches and pains to insomnia.

 A recent study in the Netherlands found that 6 sessions of hypnotherapy were more effective for IBS than standard supportive care.
-40% of hypnotherapy patients reporting relief from symptoms, often for several months afterwards.
+40% of hypnotherapy patients reported relief from symptoms, often for several months afterwards.

 When aiming to lose weight or lead a healthy lifestyle, hypnosis can improve results by changing a person’s mindset.

 Research has shown that those who regularly use self-hypnosis techniques before eating felt more full than those who hadn’t.

 Using hypnosis and hypnotherapy for your health and fitness is about making definable aims that are achievable and maintainable.

 Contact us today and see how self-hypnosis can benefit you.